sap-tutorials/btp-dev-guidance/tutorials/prepare-btp-kyma/prepare-btp-kyma.md

     - Mozilla Firefox
     - Google Chrome
     - Microsoft Edge
+- You have set up the Incident Management sample application.
+You can choose from two alternative options:
-- You have completed the [Develop a Full-Stack CAP Application Following SAP BTP Developer’s Guide](https://developers.sap.com/group.cap-application-full-stack.html) group of tutorials based on the Incident Management.
+    - Follow the tutorials on the [Develop a Full-Stack CAP Application Following SAP BTP Developer’s Guide](https://developers.sap.com/group.cap-application-full-stack.html) group of tutorials to develop the application from scratch.
-Alternatively, you have gone to the Incident Management application GitHub repository directly and cloned the application without going through the application development steps.
+    - Go to the Incident Management application GitHub repository directly and clone the application without going through the application development steps.
 See [Incident Management](https://github.com/cap-js/incidents-app/tree/beginner-tutorials).

 ### Configure the entitlements